aquasecurity/trivy-operator/README.md

 Trivy-Operator can be used:

-- As a [Kubernetes operator] to automatically update security reports in response to workload and other changes on a Kubernetes cluster - for example, initiating a vulnerability scan when a new Pod is started or running CIS Benchmarks when a new Node is added.
+- As a [Kubernetes operator] to automatically update security reports in response to workload and other changes on a Kubernetes cluster - for example, initiating a vulnerability and misconfiguration scan when a new Pod is started.

 # Status